OneShul is an online, independent, progressive minyan and virtual Jewish community open to anyone, anywhere, at any time.

 Director: Kohenet Ketzirah Lesser

 Ketzirah is the Director of OneShul.org and an ordained Kohenet trained through Kohenet Hebrew Priestess Institute; was ordained as a Celebrant of Becoming, a spiritual community she co-led in Washington DC for a decade; and has also studied with teachers from a variety of spiritual traditions.
-She is also a maker of sacred art and objects.
-You can find her regularly on Instagram and Facebook, and leading services here at OneShul.
+She is a Sacred Artist, creating modern amulets, altars, shrines, ritual and ceremony that are inspired by the rich depth of Jewish history and traditions.
+She regularly leads services here at OneShul.
+Her sacred art website is www.devotaj.com, and you can find her on Instagram, Facebook, and Tumblr.

 Weekly D’var Torah: Rabbi David Hartley Mark